Guys, Here’s How to Feel and Act More Confident

 Men with nervous tics, or a soft, uncertain speaking voice that makes them hard to hear.
 Or men who deliver equivocating responses to even the most mundane, uncontroversial question.

-So, how does it make you feel when you’re in control and others acknowledge that?
+So, how does it make you feel when you’re setting the tone and others acknowledge that?

 Confidence is not that much of a stretch once you’ve nailed composure.
 Confidence is defined as “a feeling of self-assurance arising from one’s appreciation of one’s own abilities or qualities.”